 How to Grow Saffron Crocus

-Areas ideal for cultivation of saffron crocus average a low 15-18 inches of annual rainfall.
+Areas ideal for cultivation of saffron crocus average a low 15 to 18 inches (38-46 cm.) of annual rainfall.
 If you live in an area of significant precipitation, heavy rains are likely to damage the delicate flowers.
-However, beyond that saffron crocus are relatively easy to grow and multiply fairly rapidly, it would take about 150 to 200 bulbs to keep the average family supplied with enough saffron.
+However, beyond that, saffron crocus are relatively easy to grow and multiply fairly rapidly, it would take about 150 to 200 bulbs to keep the average family supplied with enough saffron.

-Plant the saffron bulbs about 2 inches deep just as you would any crocus.
-Hardy through winter temps of down to -15 F. (-26 C.) but sensitive to soggy soil, water the saffron crocus sparingly, every two weeks, to prevent rotting, then await the latter part of September and an entire winter of Spanish Paella dishes.
+Plant the saffron bulbs about 2 inches (5 cm.) deep just as you would any crocus.
+Hardy through winter temps of down to -15 degrees F. (-26 C.) but sensitive to soggy soil, water the saffron crocus sparingly, every two weeks, to prevent rotting, then await the latter part of September and an entire winter of Spanish Paella dishes.

 The plants should also be dug up and separated every three to four years.